Counterfactual Explanations for Hypergraph Neural Networks: Background

 Let $\embeddings = \embeddings^{(0)}\in\mathbb{R}^{N\times F^{(0)}}$ be the input node features.
 A hypergraph neural network is obtained by stacking the $L$ convolution layers in~\eqref{eq:symm-norm}, producing $\embeddings^{(L)}$.
 A node-level predictor is then defined as

-where $\learnableparametermatrix^{(l)}$, with $l=0,...,L$, collect all learnable parameters.
+where $C$ is the number of classes in our application and $\learnableparametermatrix^{(l)}$, with $l=0,...,L$, collect all learnable parameters.
 In the following, we will omit the dependency from the learnable parameters $\learnableparametermatrix$ since the counterfactual explanation generation problem assume the model parameters to be frozen.
 We focus on node classification task: given labeled nodes, the model is trained to predict these labels.